 Make sure the emails you send come from your real name—or the name you like best.
-Find out here how to change your name on Gmail.
+Find out here how to change your Gmail name.
 (Yes, you can add titles and emoji, too.)

 First, Is It Dorsal?